reserve-protocol/reserve-index-dtf/README.md

 ### Fee Structure

-Folios support 2 types of fee
+Folios support 2 types of fees.
+Both have a DAO portion that work the same underlying way, placing limits on how small the fee can be.

 ##### `folioFee`

 Per-unit time fee on AUM

-The DAO takes a cut
+The DAO takes a cut with a minimum floor of 15 bps.
+The DAO always receives at least 15 bps of the value of the mint.
+If the minting fee is set to 15 bps, then 100% of the minting fee is taken by the DAO.

 ##### `mintingFee`

 Fee on mints

-The DAO takes a cut with a minimum floor of 5 bps.
-The DAO always receives at least 5 bps of the value of the mint.
-If the minting fee is set to 5 bps, then 100% of the minting fee is taken by the DAO.
+The DAO takes a cut with a minimum floor of 15 bps.
+The DAO always receives at least 15 bps of the value of the mint.
+If the minting fee is set to 15 bps, then 100% of the minting fee is taken by the DAO.

 ### Units